gvwilson/thirdbit/src/fiction/santas/outline.md

 ### Act 2

--   Chapter 8:
+-   Chapter 8 "The Airship":
     Finner wakes up on the airship;
     meets the flip crew (elves dressed as santas, santas working in the engine room);
     they saw him use the zap gun and thought he was a prisoner (darted him by mistake—apologize for that);
     he tries to escape and finds a wall with pictures of missing elves and santas;
-    his captors take him to see the captain, who looks like an elvish version of Hood.
+    his captors take him to see the captain,
+    **who is an elf dressed like a santa.**

--   Chapter 9:
+-   Chapter 9 "I Like to Fix Things":
-    captain is Hood's twin sister Snood;
-    born an elf with the temperament of a santa;
+    **captain was born an elf with the temperament of a santa;
-    parents wanted one of each so tried to squash her personality;
-    Snood says that Hood always enjoyed the tinkering part of thieving but wouldn't admit elvish tendencies, which drove them apart;
+    gives some back story about what that was like (which makes Finner feel uncomfortable);
-    puzzled when Finner accuses her (and the flips) of replacing people with robots;
+    puzzled when Finner accuses her (and the flips) of replacing people with robots (which he does as a distraction);**
     conversation cut short when airship is attacked by biplanes;
     Finner escapes through the wherever to a random world.

--   Chapter 10:
+-   Chapter 10 "Cold That Seeps Into Your Soul":
     Finner arrives in a frozen post-apocalyptic world;
     sees Santazilla in the distance;
     rescued by the Elfabot, who takes him to meet Shady Ann;
     Shady Ann is learning how to make things (a flip);
     the Elfabot reveals that the only wherever in this world is guarded by Santazilla.

--   Chapter 11:
+-   Chapter 11 "A Train Ride":
     Finner starts learning how to make things (including how locks work);
     notices a picture on the wall (same two santas from behind as on Tumbly's mantelpiece);
     discovers a workshop full of mannequin parts, which he believes is proof that Shady Ann is making robots to replace people;
     they try to reach the wherever using the subway train.

--   Chapter 12:
+-   Chapter 12 "Old(ish) Friends":
     Finner is rescued from Santazilla by Santa Hood and Santa Greenwood;
     Hood and Greenwood reveal that they put a tracking device on Finner on Tumbly's orders;
     Finner is returned to Gran-Granna Tumbly,
     who now has uniformed guards for her safety;
     she accuses him of being a robot.

--   Chapter 13:
+-   Chapter 13 "It Doesn't *Feel* Normal":
     Finner loses his temper, which convinces Tumbly that he's real;
     tells them that the robot replacements are being made in the world they rescued him from;
     makes a remark about having seen a photo like the one on Tumbly's mantelpiece recently;